Kavian77/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_1/Lesson_4_Store_Data_On_Smart_Contract.md

 So we:\
 1\.
 Called our wave function.\
 2\.
-Changed the state variable.\
+Changed the state variable.
-3\.
-Read the new value of the variable.

 This is pretty much the basis of most smart contracts.
 Read functions.
 Write functions.
 And changing a state variable.
 We have the building blocks we need now to keep on working on our epic WavePortal.